Gajeee/PASS-OR-CONFESS/README.md

 ## How To Play

-### Step 1: Create Your Game
+### 1. Create Your Game

-Select:
+Choose:

 * Number of Rounds
 * Timer Settings
 * Game Mode

----

-### Step 2: Add Players
+### 2. Add Players

 Add between 2 and 20 players.

-Each player enters their name before the game starts.

----
+Enter everyone's name before starting.

-### Step 3: Start Playing
+### 3. Start Playing

-The phone is passed to the active player.
+Pass the phone to the active player.

 Only that player should view the question.

----

-### Step 4: Make A Choice
+### 4. Choose

 #### Confess

-Answer the question honestly.
+Answer honestly.

-The group decides whether they believe you.
+The group votes on whether they believe you.

-* Truth = Gain Points
-* Lie = Lose Points

 #### Pass

-Don't want to answer?

-Pass the question and accept a penalty.
+Skip the question and accept a penalty.

-Possible penalties include:

-* Physical challenges
-* Embarrassing tasks
-* Group-selected punishments
-* Random consequences
+### 5. Survive The Chaos

+Random events and power cards can completely change the leaderboard.

+### 6. Win

+When all rounds are complete, the player with the highest score wins.

 ---

-### Step 5: Survive The Chaos

-Special events and power cards appear throughout the game and can completely change the leaderboard.

-No lead is safe.

----

-### Step 6: Win

-When all rounds are complete:

-* Scores are calculated
-* Statistics are updated
-* The winner is crowned

-Highest score wins.

----

-## Technology Used
+## Built With

 * HTML5
 * CSS3
-* JavaScript
+* Vanilla JavaScript
 * Local Storage API
 * Web Audio API